uwhackweek/hackweeks-as-a-service/docs/reference/glossary.md

   projects to manage their software code base.

 [GitHub](https://github.com)
-  A service platform that allows developers to create, store, manage and share their code using the "git".
+  A service platform that allows developers to create, store, manage and share their code using the `git` command.

 [GitHub Actions](https://github.com/features/actions)
   Continuous integration and continuous delivery (CI/CD) GitHub feature that allows you to automate computational workflows for a GitHub repository.